 The news of his departure, which was not previously reported, came before he heads to Ethiopia on Thursday to meet with senior government officials about the peace talks as part of Washington’s latest push to bring an end to the conflict.

-Feltman, 62, said a “sense of duty” brought him out of “quasi-retirement” following more than 25 years as an American diplomat with postings to the United Nations, Middle East, and North Africa.
+Feltman, 62, said a “sense of duty” brought him out of “quasi-retirement” following more than 25 years as an American diplomat with postings to the United Nations, the Middle East, and North Africa.

-Feltman took the role with an intention to serve for less than a year, a source familiar with the matter said.
+Feltman took the role with the intention to serve for less than a year, a source familiar with the matter said.
 The source said Satterfield will provide continued U.S. focus, necessary because of ongoing instability and interconnected challenges in the region.

 The State Department declined to comment.

 Ethiopian government spokesperson Legesse Tulu declined to comment because it was an internal U.S. government matter.

 Feltman has faced strong headwinds to progress.
 The year-long war between Ethiopia’s government and the leadership of the northern Tigray region, among Africa’s bloodiest conflicts, has killed thousands of civilians, displaced millions, and sparked famine.

 Getachew Reda, the spokesperson of the ruling Tigray People’s Liberation Front (TPLF), was not immediately reachable for comment.

 In Sudan, protests have continued for weeks including on Tuesday, two days after the resignation of Prime Minister Abdalla Hamdok.
 He served from 2019 until the coup and was reinstated on Nov.
 21 in an agreement with the military widely rejected by protesters.

 Satterfield, a veteran of the U.S. Foreign Service with more than four decades of experience, has had a challenging post as U.S. ambassador in Turkey, where he navigated a strained bilateral relationship between the two NATO allies.